-As an internship student, you have access to the Co-op Moodle page.
-This page has resources we encourage you to take advantage of including items such as: resume, cover letter and interview assistance.
+As a co-op student, you have access to the Co-op Moodle page.
+This page has resources we encourage you to take advantage of including items such as: an overview of co-op, resume, cover letter and interview assistance.